Environmental Protection Alternative Measures Agreement

-This Agreement shall be filed with the Court, as part of the Court record of the proceedings to which the public has access, in accordance with the provisions of s.
-300 of CEPA, 1999.
+This Agreement shall be filed with the court, as part of the court record of the proceedings to which the public has access, in accordance with the provisions of section 300 of CEPA, 1999.

-Notwithstanding the above, reports relating to the administration of or compliance with this agreement will be accessible to the public in accordance with s.
-301 of CEPA, 1999.
-The final report will be made available to the public and to the Court in accordance with ss.
-300(2) and 301.
-Interim reports will not be made available to the public, under ss.
-300(2) and 301.
+Notwithstanding the above, reports relating to the administration of or compliance with this Agreement will be accessible to the public in accordance with Section301 of CEPA, 1999.
+The final progress report will be made available to the public and to the court in accordance with Sections 300(2) and 301.
+Interim progress reports will not be made available to the public under Sections 300(2) and 301.

 Reservation of rights

-The Attorney General of Canada reserves the right to seek injunctive relief, or any other appropriate remedy, in the event of any violation of the requirements of this agreement.
+The Attorney General of Canada reserves the right to seek injunctive relief in the event of any violation of the requirements of this Agreement.

 Intent and interpretation of the agreement

-This agreement constitutes the entire agreement between the parties.
-The parties acknowledge that there are no representations between the parties other than those expressly set out in this agreement.
-This Agreement supersedes all previous negotiations, arrangements, letters of intent, offers, proposals, representations and information conveyed, whether oral or in writing, between the parties or their authorized representatives.
+This Agreement supersedes all previous negotiations, arrangements, letters of intent, offers, proposals, representations and information conveyed, whether oral or in writing, between the Parties or their authorized representatives.

-The provisions of this agreement shall be severable should for any reason Sonaca Montréal Inc. be lawfully excused from performing any of the terms of this agreement.
-For greater certainty, the remaining provisions of this agreement shall remain in full force and effect until the completion of this agreement.
+The provisions of this Agreement shall be severable should for any reason ltalpasta be lawfully excused from performing any of the terms of this Agreement.
+For greater certainty, the remaining provisions of this Agreement shall remain in full force and effect.

 Time of the essence

-This agreement shall be governed by the laws of Canada, including the provisions of CEPA, 1999 and its corresponding regulations, and any definitions that apply to this agreement are those provided for in CEPA, 1999 and its corresponding regulations, and those also specified in this agreement.
+This Agreement shall be governed by the laws of Canada including the provisions of CEPA, 1999 and its regulations, and any definitions that apply to this Agreement are those provided for in CEPA, 1999 and its regulations, and those also specified in this Agreement.

-Sonaca Montréal Inc. warrants that its obligations under this agreement shall be performed by persons who are competent and qualified and who have the appropriate knowledge and skill.
+ltalpasta warrants that the obligations it has undertaken in this Agreement will be performed by persons who are competent and qualified and have the appropriate knowledge and skill.

 Variation of agreement

-Any application to vary this agreement shall be made in accordance with s.
-303 of CEPA, 1999.
-The application shall be made to the Attorney General of Canada, and Sonaca Montréal Inc. shall send a copy of the application to Environment Canada.
+An Application to vary this Agreement shall be made in accordance with section 303 of CEPA, 1999.
+The Application shall be made to the Attorney General of Canada and a copy of the Application shall be sent to Environment Canada.